-To see if the Town will vote to authorize the Cemetery Commissioners to employ themselves in the work of the several cemeteries and to fix the compensation to be paid from appropriations for said department, or act or do anything in relation thereto.

-The Finance and Warrant Advisory Committee voted 6-0 to recommend passage of this article; as it is the annual authorization allowing the Cemetery Commissioners to employ themselves in the work of their department.
+Voted unanimously to authorize the Cemetery Commissioners to employ themselves in the work of the several cemeteries and to fix the compensation to be paid from appropriations for said department.
+The Finance and Warrant Advisory Committee voted 6-0 to recommend passage of this article, as it is the annual authorization allowing the Cemetery Commissioners to employ themselves in the work of their department.

-AUTHORITY: Multiple Member Body SPONSOR: Board of Health
+SPONSOR: Board of Health

-To see if the Town will vote to authorize the Board of Health to employ themselves in the performance of their work necessary to maintain health standards set by their department, and to fix the compensation to be paid from appropriations for said department, or act or do anything in relation thereto.
+Voted unanimously to authorize the Board of Health to employ themselves in the performance of their work necessary to maintain health standards set by their department, and to fix the compensation to be paid from appropriations for said department.

-The Finance and Warrant Advisory Committee voted 6-0 to recommend passage of this article; as it is the annual authorization allowing the members of the Board of Health to employ themselves in the work of their department.
+The Finance and Warrant Advisory Committee voted 6-0 to recommend passage of this article, as it is the annual authorization allowing the members of the Board of Health to employ themselves in the work of their department.